lsancho/moneylion-challenge/README.md

 With it, I am able to easily use the necessary APIs for my app without the need to build multiple applications, being able to do everything within the tool's ecosystem greatly increases productivity.

+I chose to use Next.js because of its ability to use Server Side Rendering (SSR) and facilitate application development.
+SSR allows the content to be rendered on the server, improving loading time and user experience, especially on older mobile devices and slower connections.
+Additionally, Next.js offers optimized configurations, code splitting support, and hot reload of the application, making development more efficient.
+With Next.js, I can take advantage of all these benefits and create applications faster and more effectively.

+I also utilized some popular UI libraries such as Radix, Shadcn, and Tailwind, which provide pre-built components and styling options to enhance the user interface of my application.

 ### How to run the project